AnubhavBhatla/AnubhavBhatla.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey!
 I am Anubhav, a fourth-year undergraduate at the Department of the Electrical Engineering, IIT Bombay.
-I am pursuing a Bachelor of Technology in Electrical Engineering with Honors, and a Minor in Computer Science and Engineering.
+I am pursuing a Bachelor of Technology in Electrical Engineering with Honours, and a Minor in Computer Science and Engineering.

 I am deeply interested in the research area of Computer Architecture, which involves a good mix of fascinating topics in Electrical and Computer Science.
 I am currently working on research topics in Microarchitectural security, which involves designing cache structures to ensure security against various side-channel attacks.